elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Today, JavaScript can run not only in a browser, but also on a server or on any device that has a special program called a JavaScript engine.
+      <strong>Technical Response:</strong> JavaScript can now be run not only on a browser but on a server or on any device that has a JavaScript engine or a special application like Node.js.
     </div>
   </div>
 </details>